warpdynamicsltd/level/README.md

 which allows only non-commercial use of Level for private persons.
 At this phase the project also does not seek community contributions, hence very restrictive contributions section D of the Level Licence.
 Please read very carefully section D of the Level Licence before you attempt to contribute to the project.
-After the project will become more mature the proper licence will be worked out.
+After the project will become more mature a proper licence will be worked out.

 ### Short Usage Guide